scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 Acknowledgements
 ----------------

-This work was in part supported by grant ACI-1443054 from the National Science Foundation.
+OB was supported in part by grant ACI-1443054 from the National Science Foundation.

 References